wdawson/okta.github.io/_source/_posts/2018-12-27-build-a-basic-android-app-with-xamarin-and-visual-studio.md

 In this tutorial, I'll be looking more closely at the Xamarin platform and the Android operating system toolset known as Xamarin.Android.
 The overall aim is to enable you to create a simple native Android app with basic user authentication included.

 ## Set Up Visual Studio and Your Environment
 To follow along you'll need a copy of [Visual Studio](https://visualstudio.microsoft.com/downloads/), plus the 'Mobile development with .NET' workload.
-You can either enable this feature from first installation of Visual Studio or access it from the 'Tools -> Get Tools and Features…' menu item:
+You can either enable this feature from first installation of Visual Studio or access it from the 'Tools -> Get Tools and Features...' menu item:

 {% img blog/xamarin-android-app/visual-studio-installer.png alt:"Visual Studio Installer" width:"800" %}{: .center-image }